GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/git.md

 ## Add, Commmit and Push

-Sync the staging area (in your computer) with the git repository (in your computer):
+Sync the staging area (on your computer) with the git repository (on your computer):

 ```
 git add <filename>